Skip to main content

 Can I receive benefits from an ex-spouse?

-- You are 62 or older (60 or older if ex-spouse is deceased, or any age if caring for deceased spouse's child under 16 or disabled child)
+• You are 60+ (50+ if disabled), or any age if caring for their child under 16 or disabled child

 Good to know: